jxx/earth-yxk/tropes.md

 * Merkans.
 Control very high value north-south trade and communications.
 * Sulfur miners and guano gatherers.
 Got gunpowder.
 * The Tartican freelance navy.
 Needs coal and gunpowder.
 Got firepower, supplies protection.
-* An insular doxarchy claiming the year is not more than AD 2114.
 * Wikings.
-Culture centered around an ancient lexiographic text which truthiness is debated.
+Culture centered around an ancient encyclopedic text which truthiness is debated.
+The last article is AD 2114 and they claim that that is the current year.

 Resources/tech:
 * Trade in knowledge hugely important.
 Wars are fought over dox.
 Cryptography and proof of work computation are highly sought skills.